categories

 ELIZABETH

-TOP LINKS
+TOP RECIPES

-How to Pick Word of The Year
+How to Choose Your Word of the Year (A Simple Step-by-Step)

 1. Grab a piece of paper and make two columns.
 On one side, write down everything that went well over the past year.
 On the other side, write what you would like to change.